 No startup should go without business cards.
 The moment you have a registered brand and a fair idea of your brand identity, you should create a business card to reflect that.

 You can create an attractive card using a number of online and offline services, or you can ask a designer to help you create it.
 You can even download high-res versions of Instagram photos to use in your design.

 Once you have the design, ensure that your logo is prominent, alongside a powerful tagline that makes your company’s USP (Unique selling proposition) obvious.

-You should also endeavor to include a strong call-to-action that will give people a reason to engage with your startup further.
+You should also endeavor to include a strong call to action that will give people a reason to engage with your startup further.

 Print a large number of cards and always keep them handy wherever you go so you can hand them out to potential clients.

 Tip: I believe the best place to get business cards is Vistaprint.
 While they no longer offer free business cards, you can get up to a 50% discount and free shipping with a coupon.
 Don’t go cheap on business cards as they are a direct reflection of you and your startup business.
 (I tried them!)